The 101 Greatest NFL Players by Uniform Number: 80-89

-Welcome to the ninth installment of Sportscasting’s 10-part series, “The 101 Greatest NFL Players by Uniform Number.”
+Welcome to the penultimate installment of Sportscasting’s 10-part series, “The 101 Greatest NFL Players by Uniform Number.”

-For those just joining us, what we’ve been doing here the last couple of months is exactly what the title says we’ve been doing.
-As there have been 101 NFL seasons played and 101 different numbers worn in that time (00, 0, 1-99), we’ve been naming the best player to wear each.
+For those catching up, what we’ve been doing here is precisely what the headline says we’ve been doing.
+As there have been 101 different numbers worn (00, 0, 1-99) since the NFL was founded, we’ve been naming the best player to wear each.
 So if you’ve missed our selections for Nos.
 00-79 or just want a reminder, here you go.

 No. 80: Jerry Rice

 One of the easiest calls on this entire list — not just this portion — was our selection at No. 80, Jerry Rice, who is easily the greatest wide receiver of all time and arguably the greatest player in NFL history.

 Taken with the 16th overall pick in the 1985 NFL Draft out of Mississippi Valley State, Rice played the first 16 seasons of his Hall of Fame career with the San Francisco 49ers, with whom he won three Super Bowls.
 He then played parts of four seasons with the Oakland Raiders before finishing his career with the Seattle Seahawks.

 In 303 regular-season games over the course of his career, Rice caught 1,549 passes for 22,895 yards and 197 touchdowns, all of which are NFL records, and added 151 receptions for 2,245 yards and 22 touchdowns in 29 postseason appearances.